heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 may operate in a push or a pull mode.
 Push mode involves just one initial request by the adaptor to the data source for setting up the connection.
-Once a connection is authorized, the data source “pushes” data to the adaptor without any subsequent requests by the adaptor.
+Once a connection is authorized, the data source "pushes" data to the adaptor without any subsequent requests by the adaptor.
 In contrast, when operating in a pull mode, the adaptor makes a separate request each time to receive data.
-AsterixDB currently provides built-in adaptors for several popular data sources—Twitter, CNN, and RSS feeds.
+AsterixDB currently provides built-in adaptors for several popular data sources such as Twitter, CNN, and RSS feeds.
 AsterixDB additionally provides a generic socket-based adaptor that can be used to ingest data that is directed at a prescribed socket.